 With that in mind, cultivating the power of positive thinking may help you increase your longevity by 7 to 7 1/2 years!

-In other words, the optimistic participants had better memories and more physical strength because they expected it.
+In light of the aforementioned study, optimistic participants had better memories and more physical strength because they expected it.

 Furthermore, those with positive attitudes had better cardiovascular health with fewer chronic conditions such as heart disease and diabetes.

-Above all, even if you’re not naturally optimistic (optimism is about 23% to 32% heritable) you can easily cultivate optimism and reap the benefits of positive thinking.
+Even if you’re not naturally optimistic you can easily cultivate optimism and reap the benefits of positive thinking.

 7 Tips on How to Cultivate Optimism